 - effective research on the needs and challenges of electoral process in specific areas,

 - adequate methodological and educational materials for civic observers,

 - effective planning of methodology for development of provisions of electoral reform.

-In particular, through the Electoral Political Economy Analysis (EPEA) methodology designed by ECES, a unique context analysis will be developed.
+In particular, through the Electoral Political Economy Analysis (EPEA) methodology designed by ECES, a unique context analysis was developed.

-Based on the EPEA results, the pioneering training program in Leadership and Electoral Conflict Management for Electoral Stakeholders (LEAD) will be customized on the identified needs in order to strengthen the long-term leadership capacities of electoral stakeholders.
+Based on the EPEA results, the pioneering training programme in Leadership and Electoral Conflict Management for Electoral Stakeholders (LEAD) was customised on the identified needs in order to strengthen the long-term leadership capacities of electoral stakeholders.

-The training programme will contribute to increase participants’ confidence, providing them with expertise in strategic decision-making, as well as extensive insights into conflict management throughout the electoral cycle.
+The training programme contributed to increasing participants’ confidence, providing them with expertise in strategic decision-making, as well as extensive insights into conflict management throughout the electoral cycle.